DavidLivingstoneHini/DavidLivingstoneHini/README.md

 # Hi there 👋

-- 👨 🏾‍🎤I'm David Livingstone Hini, as an engineer my goal is to follow my passion for building things and solving hard engineering problems as they are intrinsically fun to tackle.
+- 👨🏾‍🎤 I'm David Livingstone Hini, as an engineer my goal is to follow my passion for building things and solving hard engineering problems as they are intrinsically fun to tackle.

 - 🔭 Learning new skills is very pivotal for me, I want to expand my learning curve by accepting new challenges.